15 signs you're about to get a job offer

-You’re relatively sure you aced the interview and felt like you were walking on air as you left the lobby.
-But now, hours seem like days and days like weeks as you wait patiently for a formal offer.
+Maybe you’re relatively sure you aced the interview and felt like you were walking on air as you left the lobby.
+But now, hours seem like days and days like weeks as you patiently wait for a formal offer.

-“Fortunately, you can put some of the puzzle pieces together as you decide your course of action during this uncertain waiting game,” says Lynn Taylor, a national workplace expert, leadership coach, and author of “Tame Your Terrible Office Tyrant: How to Manage Childish Boss Behaviour and Thrive in Your Job.”
+“Fortunately, you can put some of the puzzle pieces together as you decide your course of action during this uncertain waiting game,” Lynn Taylor, a national workplace expert and the author of “Tame Your Terrible Office Tyrant: How to Manage Childish Boss Behaviour and Thrive in Your Job,” told Business Insider.

-Michael Kerr, an international business speaker and author of “The Humour Advantage,” agrees.
+Michael Kerr, an international business speaker and author of “The Humour Advantage,” agreed.

-“While you can never be certain, and you definitely don’t want to get your hopes up prematurely, there are certainly signs that might hint that you’re about to get some good news,” he said.
+“While you can never be certain, and you definitely don’t want to get your hopes up prematurely, there are certainly signs that might hint that you’re about to get some good news,” he told Business Insider.

 The interviewer nods and smiles a lot during the interview.

-They could just be friendly -- but if you notice a friendly and warm demeanour, it could be a good sign.
+They could just be friendly, but an interviewer’s warm demeanour could also be a good sign.

-'It may mean they're comfortable around you and seemed to enjoy the time,' says Taylor.
+“It may mean they’re comfortable around you and seemed to enjoy the time,” said Taylor.

 Nodding can also suggest a genuine interest in what you’re saying.